 What is the Gospel?

 Gospel is a term used over 75 times in the New Testament.
-While it has various nuances of meaning, it primarily means "good news."
+While it has various nuances of meaning, it's most fundamental meaning from the Greek is "good news."
+But good news of what?
 According to the Evangelical Dictionary of Theology edited by Walter Elwell, "the gospel is the joyous proclamation of God's redemptive activity in Christ Jesus on behalf of man enslaved by sin."

-Another usage for the term is to refer to specific books in the Bible that set forth the life and teaching of Jesus, for example the Gospel of Matthew, etc.
+Another usage of the term is to refer to specific books in the Bible that set forth the life and teaching of Jesus, for example the Gospel of Matthew, etc.

 For God so loved the world that he gave his only Son, that whoever believes in him should not perish but have eternal life (John 3:16).

 In many places, the Bible uses the term "gospel of God" or "gospel of Christ."
-In Matthew 4:23, 9:35, Jesus used the phrase "the gospel of the kingdom," indicating the good news that he as the Messiah was now among them.
-In Matthew 26:13, Jesus used the term "this gospel" alluding to his coming death.
+In Matthew 4:23 and Matthew 9:35 Jesus used the phrase "the gospel of the kingdom," indicating the good news that He as the Messiah was now among them to usher in the new covenant.
+In Matthew 26:12-13, Jesus used the term "this gospel" alluding to his coming death.
 In Mark 8:35, Jesus explains that the gospel is of such tremendous importance that for its sake a man must be willing to enter upon a life of complete self-denial.

 For the apostle Paul, the gospel was the reason for his existence.
 That there would be no doubt about exactly what the gospel means, Paul specifically defines it in his first letter to the Corinthians: